 Kenneth has spoken at many major international conferences on fractal geometry and analysis.
 He was Principal Organiser of the four month Programme on Fractal Mathematics and Applications at the Isaac Newton Institute in Cambridge from January to April 1999, and Co-organiser of a Programme on Fractals and Dynamics at the Mittag-Leffler Institute near Stockholm from September to December 2017.
 He was Chair of the British Mathematical Colloquium 2018 held in St Andrews.
 He has been a Visiting Professor at a number of universities including Oregon State University and the Australian National University, Canberra, as well as at the Isaac Newton Institute on several occasions.

 He was a member of the Council of the London Mathematical Society for 9 years and was their Publications Secretary from 2006-09.
 He has also has served on the General Committee of the Edinburgh Mathematical Society.
 He is on the Editorial Boards of Fractals, Journal of Fractal Geometry, and Mathematical Proceedings of the Cambridge Philosophical Society.

 Kenneth's main leisure activity is long distance walking and hillwalking.
 He has twice climbed all the Munros (Scottish hills over 3000ft), as well as all the Corbetts (2500-2999ft).
-He is an active member of the Long Distance Walkers Association, and was Chairman from 2000-03 and Editor of their magazine Strider from 1987-92 and from 2007-12 and in 2021 became Vic-President.
-He has completed the 34 of the LDWA's annual hundred mile continuous cross-country walks in times around from 26 to 34 hours.
+He is an active member of the Long Distance Walkers Association, and was Chairman from 2000-03 and Editor of their magazine Strider from 1987-92 and from 2007-12; in 2021 he became Vice-President.
+He has completed 35 of the LDWA's annual hundred mile continuous cross-country walks in times around from 26 to 34 hours.
 He is a Centurion and a member of the Marilyn Hall of Fame.